derpferd/semeval-2018-task2/hopper/README.md

 #### Train Bernoulli Naive Bayes classifier

 Bernoulli Naive Bayes classifier is a type of Naive Bayes(NB) classifier.
 NB models all make the assumption that every feature is independent of every other feature.
-A main difference between Bernoulli NB model and other NB models is that Bernoulli works only with binary values for features (0 meaning the feature is not present and 1 meaning it is).
+A main difference between Bernoulli NB model and other NB models is that Bernoulli works only with binary values for features (0 meaning the feature is not present and 1 meaning it is) and not only looks at the tokens in a given *document*(See [Definitions](#definitions) for details) but also the token that are not in the *document*.
 We used the default settings which included Laplace smoothing and training class prior probabilities.

-The Bernoulli Naive Bayes Model uses an estimation of the probability of
+Naive Bayes needs to train two parts: the priors, the probability of a class given a *document*, and the probabilities of each token given each class.
+The Bernoulli Naive Bayes Model estimates the probability of a token given a class as the percentage of *documents* in the class which contain the token.
+As you can see the frequency of a token in a *document* is not considered.
+Also note that during the training phase a *vocab* is created.
+To read about how a class prediction is made see the [Applying Bernoulli Naive Bayes classifier](#applying-bernoulli-naive-bayes-classifier) section below.

 ### Testing/Prediction
 To test or make a prediction the model needs to prepare the tweet into a similar form which the training data was in.